ivan-zapreev/Distributed-Translation-Infrastructure/README.md

     de_lattice_file_ext=lattice
 ```

 The lattice generation will be enabled if the value of the `de_is_gen_lattice` parameter is set to `true`.
-The *id to feature name* mapping file is then generated when server is started and is placed next to the produced lattice files.
+The word lattice is generated per source sentence and consists of a translation hypothesis graph and employed feature weights.
+The word lattice format is conformant to that of the Oister translation system.
+The lattice files, are dumped into the folder specified by the `de_lattices_folder` parameter.
+A global *id-to-feature-name* file mapping is generated, when server is started, and is placed next to the produced lattice files.
+Each sentence gets a unique *sentence-id*, starting from *1*, corresponding to its position in the test source file.
+Each sentence lattice consists of two files with the name begin the sentence id and the extensions defined by the `de_feature_scores_file_ext` and `de_lattice_file_ext` parameters:

+1. *\<sentence-id\>.*`de_lattice_file_ext` - stores the graph of the translation process: the partial hypothesis and the transitions between them attributed with source and target phrases and added costs.
+2. *\<sentence-id\.*`de_feature_scores_file_ext`  - stores information about the feature weights values (without lambdas coefficients) that were used in the hypothesis expansion process.
+3. *\<config-file-name\>.feature_id2name* - this one maps the feature name to the feature id and is used to identify the features within the feature scores file.
 The name of the mapping file is formed as the name of the configuration file suffixed with `.feature_id2name`.

-The lattice files, per sentence, are dumped into the folder specified by the `de_lattices_folder` parameter.
-Each sentence gets a unique id, starting from *1*, corresponding to its position in the test source file.
-Each sentence lattice consists of two files with the name begin the sentence id and the extensions defined by the `de_feature_scores_file_ext` and `de_lattice_file_ext` parameters.
-The `de_lattice_file_ext` file stores the graph representation of the search hypothesis tree used in the translation process.
-The `de_feature_scores_file_ext` files stores the feature score values used during the process of expanding the hypothesis search tree.
+For additional information on the lattice file formats see Section [Word lattice files](#word-lattice-files).

-Once the translation process, with lattice file generation, is finished the `de_lattices_folder` folder stores the lattice information files for each of the translated sentences.
-In order to combine them together into two larger files, storing lattice graphs and feature scores for all sentences, one needs to use the **script/combine-lattices.sh** script.
+Once the translation, with word lattice generation, is finished `de_lattices_folder` folder stores the lattice information files for each of the translated sentences.
+In order to combine them together into just two larger files, storing lattice graphs and feature scores for all sentences, one needs to use the **script/combine-lattices.sh** script.
 It's synopsis is self explanatory:

 ```
 $ combine-lattices.sh